nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-02-26-ceo_salary_business_size.md

 The relationship between CEO compensation and company performance is a critical factor in determining executive pay.

-[Several studies](https://www.emerald.com/insight/content/doi/10.1108/eb018501/full/html) have found a positive and significant connection between the two, suggesting that higher CEO pay is used to align the interests of shareholders with company CEOs, thereby reducing agency costs within the firm【11†source】.
+[Several studies](https://www.emerald.com/insight/content/doi/10.1108/eb018501/full/html) have found a positive and significant connection between the two, suggesting that higher CEO pay is used to align the interests of shareholders with company CEOs, thereby reducing agency costs within the firm.

 However, this relationship can be non-linear, with [increasing pay sensitivity leading to higher firm performance](https://www.emerald.com/insight/content/doi/10.1108/EJMBE-09-2018-0094/full/html) up to a certain point, beyond which the results turn negative.